 - medical bills related to the accident or injury;

 - funeral costs and burial expenses;

-- lost wages, including the loss of future income the deceased person would otherwise have earned;
+- lost wages, including the loss of future income the deceased person would otherwise have earned; and

-When choosing a wrongful death attorney, it's important to start with a law firm that offers a free, no-obligation consultation.
+When choosing an attorney, it's important to start with a law firm that offers a free, no-obligation consultation.
 This way, you can learn about your legal rights and discuss whether your wrongful death claim is worth pursuing, without any obligation on your behalf.
 Second, ask any attorneys you speak to whether they have experience winning wrongful death cases, including cases similar to the situation you face.